yandex-cloud/terraform-provider-yandex/website/docs/e/coi_with_compute_instance.html.markdown

 ## Launching Container Optimized Image

 Now everything is set to launch the COI instance in Terraform.
-Make following list of instructions:
+Execute the following list of instructions:

 * Run ```terraform plan```, then ```terraform apply```.